DavidArtero/Tour-Of-Heros/README.md

 # Tour-Of-Heros

-Run the CLI command ng new and provide the name angular-tour-of-heroes, as shown here: ng new angular-tour-of-heroes
+Run the CLI command ng new and provide the name angular-tour-of-heroes, as shown here:<br>
+ng new angular-tour-of-heroes